JetBrains/kotlin-wrappers/FAQ.md

 val value = ClassName("my-class")
 ```

-If there is no strict factory function for a type of this kind, then, please, [create an issue](https://github.com/JetBrains/kotlin-wrappers/issues).
+If there is no strict factory function for a type of this kind, please, [create an issue](https://github.com/JetBrains/kotlin-wrappers/issues).
 Otherwise, when you use `unsafeCast` or `asDynamic`, the type can be incorrect when a library updates.

 Typical use cases are: